rucliujn/JDsearch/README.md

 - query: the anonymized term ids of the last query.
 - candidate_wid_list: the anonymized ids of candidate products displayed under the test query (at most 200 products).
-- candidate_label_list: the corresponding label for the candidate products (0.0 for no interaction, 1.0 for click, 1.5 for add to cart, larger than 2.0 for purchase).
+- candidate_label_list: the corresponding label for the candidate products (0.0 for no interaction, 1.0 for click, 2.0 for add to cart, 3.0 for purchase).
 - history_qry_list: the sequence of anonymized term ids of queries issued by users. (-1 for the query-less behavior)
 - history_wid_list:the sequence of anonymized ids of products in user histories.
 - history_type_list: the sequence of interaction levels in  user histories. (including ORD(purchase), CLICK(click) and CART(add to cart))